HewlettPackard/Anthos-on-SimpliVity/README.md

 `gkeadm` requires a yaml file defining the parameters for the admin workstation.
 To initialize the file:

 * Run `gkeadm create config` to accept the default filename (admin-ws-config.yaml) and path (current dir).
 * Run `gkeadm create config --config 'path/filename.yaml'` to specifiy custom path and filename.

-This file should be located in the `inventory/group_vars/all directory`
+This file will contain potentially sensitive information (login credentials) and should be located in a secure directory.

+The location of the file will need to be entered in `inventory/group_vars/all/all.yml` under the `gkeadm_config:` variable.

 The resulting yaml file will look similar to this but all fields will be empty.
 You can also use an existing file and edit as needed.

-These can be customized by editing the file `inventory/group_vars/all/admin-ws-config.yml` see sample below.
+These can be customized by editing the file `docs/sample-admin-ws-config.yml` and moving it to a secure directory. see sample below.

 ```yaml
 gcp: